Working with custom domain mappings

 To work with custom domain mappings in Code Engine, complete the following steps.
 Notice that some steps are completed outside of Code Engine.

-3. Configure a custom domain mapping in Code Engine for your application or function. (from the Code Engine console or CLI).
+- Configure a custom domain mapping in Code Engine for your application or function (from the Code Engine console or CLI).

-4. Complete the custom domain configuration with your domain registrar. (outside of Code Engine)
+- Complete the custom domain configuration with your domain registrar (outside of Code Engine).

-After you have completed the setup and configuration of your custom domain with your domain registrar, and you have completed the configuration of a domain mapping for your application or function in Code Engine, test the domain mapping.
+After you complete the custom domain setup with your domain registrar, and you configure a domain mapping for your application or function in Code Engine, test the domain mapping.

 In Code Engine, you can view, update, or delete domain mappings to your applications or functions.